-The criteria for determining the size of the portfolios, the eligible asset classes, the maximum maturity, the classification of the financial assets according to the selected business models, as well as the benchmarks are determined in the Foreign Reserves Management and Investment Guidelines.
-The size of liquidity and investment portfolio is periodically reviewed on the basis of forecasted liquidity needs, the expected foreign exchange needs.
+The criteria for determining the size of the portfolios, the eligible asset classes, the maximum maturity, as well as the benchmarks are determined in the Foreign Reserves Management and Investment Guidelines.
+The size of liquidity and investment portfolio is periodically reviewed on the basis of forecasted liquidity needs, the expected medium term foreign exchange needs of the country and the assessment of the vulnerability of the balance of payments.